 The RBHS Food Pantry is open for pick-ups every Tuesday from 12 p.m. to 3 p.m.
 Students may also schedule pick-ups on Tuesdays from 8:30 a.m. to 12 p.m., or Fridays from 8:30 a.m. to 3 p.m.

 For emergency access to the food pantry during non-operational hours, please email email@example.com.

-Students, faculty, and staff with valid IDs are invited to “shop” at the RBHS Food Pantry using our order request form each week.
-Order forms will be provided during “shopping” hours.
+RBHS students, faculty, and staff with valid Rutgers IDs are invited to place an order with the RBHS Food Pantry using our online ordering system each week.
+View a tutorial on how to use this ordering system.

-Please note we no longer have bags to give out, so it is recommended that you bring your bag when you visit the pantry.
+Please note we have limited bags, so it is recommended that you bring a bag with you to pick up your order.

 65 Bergen Street

 SSB is easily accessed from the ground level entrance (GA) off Bergen Street, or from Level 1 by the rear parking lot.
 With your Rutgers ID, you can access the building by showing security.
 Select GB on the elevator and once on GB the food pantry is down the hallway to the left; first door on the right.